 Information on Water and/or Sewer services may be obtained by calling a Customer Service Representative at City Hall.

 Please note: To initiate water/sewer service, a deposit is required.
-The deposit is only payable by cash or check at this time.
+The deposit is only payable by cash/check or credit card, at city hall, at this time.
 Contact Customer Service for the exact deposit amount.

 Service Area